 What Does WLTP measure?

-Like the NEDC tests, the WLTP measures fuel consumption and emissions from cars in laboratory simulations over different driving conditions to reflect urban driving, driving outside towns and in rural and highway conditions.
+Like the NEDC tests, the WLTP measures fuel/battery consumption and emissions from cars in laboratory simulations over different driving conditions to reflect urban driving, driving outside towns and in rural and highway conditions.
 The tests include acceleration, braking, pausing and resuming travel.

 The tests are divided into Classes 1, 2 and 3.
 Each class has variations in speed, acceleration, deceleration and pauses, plus modifications to the cycles depending on the maximum speed of the car.